 Maintain current copies of the following: [name of institution] College Panhellenic Association bylaws and standing rules, the College Panhellenic Association budget, contracts executed on behalf of the College Panhellenic Association, correspondence and materials received from the NPC area advisor, all NPC College Panhellenic reports and other pertinent materials.

 Perform all other duties as applicable to the office as prescribed by the parliamentary authority adopted by the Association.

+Serve as a member of the Peer Accountability Board as needed (if not already designated as the peer accountability officer).

 B. The vice president shall: